Maintain Your Own Alignment

 Due to heritage or body history, our bodies have formed differently.
 If you find any movement painful, or very difficult, please adapt what I do in the video to fit your situation.

 As you do the movements in this sequence, when you are ready, become aware of your breathing.
 Your breath is a powerful tool that you can use when moving.
-As you focus on the movement and your breathing, the mind quiets.
+As you focus on the movement and breathing, the mind can quiet, having been given a task.
 Try inhaling while moving one direction, exhaling the other.

 You may find yourself in a meditative state, moving mindfully, not thinking for several minutes at a time.
 This is such a valuable way to recalibrate your autonomic nervous system.

-I have found some version of these movements helpful for every body: old, young, athletic, sedentary, recovering, hearty, male, female, pregnant, menopausal, large, small, omnivore, vegetarian, overweight, thriving, fluid, cranky or creaky.
+I have found some version of these movements helpful for every body: old, young, athletic, sedentary, recovering, hearty, male, nonbinary, female, pregnant, menopausal, large, small, omnivore, vegetarian, overweight, fit, thriving, fluid, cranky or creaky.

-Sound: Once you have heard and understood my instructions, please turn down the sound on the DVD.
+Sound: Once you have heard and understood my instructions, please turn down the sound on the recording, as you wish.
+Or leave it on to hear a human voice.
 Feel free to play your own music, use a sound machine, or enjoy the silence.

 Time and Discipline: There is a difference between the ideas of "the time I have" and "the time I create."
-If you find that you never have time to pay attention to your body, create the time.
+If you find that you never have time to pay attention to your body, ask to be shown the smallest doable pieces for your life at this time.

 As you learn to do the Sequence for yourself, you can adapt it to the time available.
 If you have less time, choose to do fewer repetitions of a movement.
 Other days take the time to do the entire sequence in an expanded way.